 Few people care about company values during their day-to-day routine.
 They’re too busy.
 And they won’t care just because the values are up on the walls.
 They care if they truly believe in them.
 That’s why hiring for the right culture fit is more important than hiring for skills.
 Take Atlassian’s “don’t fuck the customer” as an example.
 If you care about the people paying your salary, Atlassian is the a good place to work.
 If not, you can always join United and their commitment to *treat passengers fairly and consistently in the case of oversales*.

 Companies are better off not having any values at all, if the alternative is “honesty, integrity, and commitment to quality work”.
-These sound like they are written by politicians.
-They’re vague.
-They mean nothing.
+These sound like they are written by a PR team.
+They’re vague and mean nothing.
 No company accepts a lack of integrity or dishonest communication.
 Just like no company accepts negative intent and a lack of accountability.
 Those are not values.
 Those are expectations.

 Not all companies need values.
 If you’re a mom-and-dad bakery, you don’t need them.
-Nor if you are a public transit company.
+Maybe not even if you are a public transit company.
 Who cares?
 Take me from A to B and move on.
 I couldn’t care less about your values.
 Values should be reserved for companies that really embrace them.

 As some of you know, I recently joined Beyond.
 What I like about Beyond is that they have four down-to-earth values.
 It’s simple: